joobn72/microservices/patterns/microservices.md

 Each application implements the business logic for a specific function area such as buying or selling.
 Each application uses X-axis splits and some applications such as search use Z-axis splits.
 Ebay.com also applies a combination of X-, Y- and Z-style scaling to the database tier.

+Chris Richardson has an [example](../microservices/news/2015/01/15/example-microservice-app.html) of a microservices-based application.

 ## Variations